Thire399/CAS_739_Project/README.md

 # CAS_739_Project
-Project git repo for my CAS 739 project from McMaster University
+Project git repo for my CAS 739 small term project from McMaster University

+TODO:
+Code has not been cleaned up yet.